Utah Deaf History and Culture

 As we move forward, let's honor that legacy by continuing to support one another and advocate for the rights of all Deaf individuals.
 Together, we can create a future where everyone feels valued and empowered to share their voices.
 Remember, UAD is here for you, and we are committed to continuing the fight for our rights!

-In my historical work, I use first names for everyone—men, women, and LGBTQ+ individuals—to honor their unique contributions and challenge the patriarchal norm of associating women's achievements with their husbands' last names.
-This choice acknowledges their contributions under their names, which is essential for recognizing their identities.
-Using first names not only makes each person feel valued and respected, but it also highlights the importance of women's advocacy in our community and fosters inclusivity.
-This approach emphasizes women's accomplishments and contributions while acknowledging the unique identity of each individual.
+In my historical work, I use first names for everyone—men, women, and LGBTQ+ individuals—to recognize their contributions and challenge the patriarchal norm of connecting women's achievements with their spouses' surnames.
+This decision recognizes their achievements by utilizing their first names, which is crucial for identifying them.
+Using first names not only makes each person feel valued and respected, but it also emphasizes the significance of women's advocacy in our community and promotes inclusivity.
+This approach highlights women's accomplishments and contributions while respecting each person's own identity.

-Also, our organization was previously known as the Utah Association for the Deaf, but we changed our name to the Utah Association of the Deaf in 2012.
-For some background, we were known as the Utah Association of the Deaf from 1909 to 1962, then became the Utah Association for the Deaf in 1963, and finally reverted to our original name in 2012.
-When I write for the history website, I mention both "of" and "for" to reflect the different eras of our association's history.
+Furthermore, our organization was previously known as the Utah Association for the Deaf and changed its name to the Utah Association of the Deaf in 2012.
+To provide some context, we were known as the Utah Association of the Deaf from 1909 to 1962, then became the Utah Association for the Deaf in 1963, and ultimately returned to our original name in 2012.
+When writing for the history website, I use both "of" and "for" to represent the various eras of our association's history.

 I would like to express my gratitude to the UAD for their outstanding support of the Deaf community in Utah.
 Their hard work and dedication in overcoming challenges underscore the importance of their efforts in protecting the rights of Deaf individuals.
 Their commitment not only fosters inclusion but also empowers individuals to advocate for themselves and their needs.
 Through ongoing initiatives and community engagement, the UAD is leading the way in creating a more equitable future for everyone.